Health Information and Tools > Patient Care Handouts > Learning About General Anesthesia in Children

 What is general anesthesia in children?

 General anesthesia is medicine that causes your child to become unconscious.
 It affects the whole body.
-It helps your child be unaware and not feel any pain during a procedure.
-An anesthesia professional will watch your child closely.
-They'll make sure your child stays safe and comfortable.
+It makes your child unaware and not feel any pain during a procedure.

 Your child may first be given some medicine to help them relax.
-Then anesthesia medicine may be inhaled through a mask or given through a needle in a vein.
+Then anesthesia medicine may be given through a mask.
+Or it may be given through a needle in a vein.

-An anesthesia specialist will adjust your child's medicines as needed.
-They will watch closely to keep your child comfortable and safe.
+A specialist will adjust the medicines as needed.
+They will watch closely to keep your child safe.
 A soft tube or other device in the back of your child's throat may be used to give your child an inhaled medicine and oxygen.
 It may also be used to help your child's breathing.

 How do you prepare?